raj921/QR-Code-Watermark-Application/README.md

 A personal **steganography application** that allows users to **securely embed and extract encrypted data invisibly in PNG images** using **Least Significant Bit (LSB)** insertion.
 Inspired by the MVPBlocks aesthetic, this project features beautiful **glass morphism effects**, smooth **Framer Motion animations**, and a sleek **dark gradient theme**.

-> ⚠️ This is a **proof-of-concept** project focused on core steganography features.
-Not intended as a production SaaS product.

----

 ## ✨ Features